 1. Contact the Admissions Department to check on availability.

-2. If places are available, send an applicant profile, including the most recent school report and a personal statement written by the prospective pupil and preferably hand-written.
+2. If places are available, send an applicant profile, including the most recent school report and a hand-written personal statement written by the applicant.

 3. If the profile is acceptable, you will be invited to complete and return the Registration Form with the £150 registration fee.

 4. Make an appointment for a visit and/or to sit entry tests (preferably at Clifton but in some exceptional circumstances we can send papers overseas for candidates to sit under supervision).
 Interviews will follow entry tests.
 At this stage we would also request a confidential report from the Head or Principal of the candidate’s current school.

 5. If the application is successful we will write a formal letter making an offer of a place.